Graduate and Postbaccalaureate Admission Requirements

 If you do not hold a baccalaureate at the start of the semester for which you have been admitted, your postbaccalaureate admission will be canceled and your class level will be changed to senior.
 You must then reapply for postbaccalaureate admission if you wish to enroll after you receive the bachelor's degree.

-Credential applicants must also file a separate application for admission to their specific credential objective and should visit the School of Education website for additional information.
+Credential applicants must also file a separate application for admission to their specific credential objective by the posted deadline.
+See the School of Education for additional information.

-Apply by the deadline given in the Academic Calendar and at the application website.
-You must also request that each postsecondary institution which you have previously attended send one official copy of your transcript directly to the Office of Graduate Studies (400 West First Street; California State University, Chico; Chico, CA 95929-0875) to arrive by the application deadline.
-NOTE: If you have attended CSU, Chico in the past, either as a graduate or an undergraduate student, you do not need to obtain additional copies of transcripts you have already had sent to the institution.
-Neither will you need to provide a transcript of your Chico record.
 If applying to a master's degree program, you may also be required to successfully complete a nationally standardized qualifying examination (e.g., Graduate Record Examination, Graduate Management Admissions Test, Miller Analogies Test), fulfill other admission criteria specified by the department, or submit additional supplemental application materials.
-Refer to the Academic Programs section in this catalog or visit Graduate Programs and Coordinators for information on specific departmental requirements.
+See Academic Programs or visit Graduate Programs and Coordinators for information on specific departmental requirements.
 Test scores and all supplemental materials must also be submitted by the application deadline.

-The $55 non-refundable application fee in the form of a check, money order, or credit card payment to the California State University is required of all applicants, with the following exceptions:
+The $70 non-refundable application fee by PayPal or credit card payment is required of all applicants, with the following exceptions:

-- those who were previously enrolled as postbaccalaureate students, have broken enrollment at Chico only one semester, and have not attended any other schools in the interim;
+- Those who were previously enrolled as postbaccalaureate students, have broken enrollment at Chico State only one semester, and have not attended any other schools in the interim;

 Completed files for master's program applicants are forwarded to the department for review.
 The department may recommend that you be admitted to one of the following categories: